paulwinfieldrogers/bamazon/README.md

 # bamazon
-Overview: This application is a command line amazon like application which provides using mysql, inqirer and table npm packages & allows for the following functionality:
+Overview: This application is a command line amazon-like application which uses mysql, inqirer and table npm packages & allows for the following functionality:

 1. When you run the program you will see a table of Product Ids, Product Descriptions and Prices

 ![ScreenShot](bam1.png)

 2. The user is prompted to enter an item id
-3. The program then checks to see if the ID entered is valid by checking logging into the mySQL database and determining if that item exists
+3. The program then checks to see if the ID entered is valid by logging into the mySQL database and determining if that item exists
  - If it doesn't exist the user is prompted to enter valid ID

 ![ScreenShot](bam2.png)

-4. If the item id exists the user is then prompted to enter a quantity
+4. If the item id exists, the user is then prompted to enter a quantity
 5. The progam then checks to ensure the quantity requested by the user does not exceed the total amount on hand
-- If there is insufficient quantity the user is notified and asked to enter a lower quamtity
+- If there is insufficient quantity the user is notified and asked to enter a lower quantity

 ![ScreenShot](bam3.png)